-Our collection of children's picture books featuring Black and Indigenous people and People of Color (BIPOC) is available to the public.
-You can use the Search Tool below to find titles. *Inclusion of a title in the collection DOES NOT EQUAL recommendation.* See our related readings page for suggested tools for evaluating books.
+Our collection of picture books featuring Black and Indigenous Peoples and People of Color (BIPOC) is available to the public.

-You can find titles by typing a keyword into the search bar below (e.g. adoption, birthday, holidays, princess, dinosaur, etc.), or by selecting one or a combo of filters on the left.
+Find titles using a keyword search below (e.g. adoption, birthday, holidays, etc.), or by selecting one or a combination of filters on the left-hand sidebar below.

-4 matching books
+8 matching books

 Carter reads the newspaper

 Carter G. Woodson was born ten years after the end of the Civil War, to parents who had both been enslaved.
 Their stories were not the ones written about in history books, but Carter learned them and kept them in his heart.
-Carter's father could not read or write, but he believed in being an informed citizen.
-So Carter read the newspaper to him every day, and from this practice, he learned about the world and how to find out what he didn't know.
+Carter’s father could not read or write, but he believed in being an informed citizen.
+So Carter read the newspaper to him every day, and from this practice, he learned about the world and how to find out what he didn’t know.
 Many years later, when he was a student at Harvard University (the second African-American and the only child of enslaved parents to do so), one of his professors said that black people had no history.
-Carter knew that wasn't true--and he set out to make sure the rest of us knew as well.--Provided by the publisher
+Carter knew that wasn’t true–and he set out to make sure the rest of us knew as well.–Provided by the publisher

 A piece of home